benrhughes/todotxt.net/README.md

 # todotxt.net

-This is an implemention of [todo.txt](http://todotxt.com/) using the .NET framework.
-As far as I am aware, it is fully compliant with [Gina's spec](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format).
+This is an implemention of [todo.txt](http://todotxt.org/) using the .NET framework.
+As far as I am aware, it is fully compliant with [Gina's spec](https://github.com/todotxt/todo.txt/blob/master/README.md).

-There is installer for the latest version available from the [release page](https://github.com/benrhughes/todotxt.net/releases).
+There is installer for the latest version available from the [releases page](https://github.com/benrhughes/todotxt.net/releases).

 ## Maintenence mode